- Type 2 diabetes is a chronic disease that can cause blood sugar (glucose) to be higher than normal.

 Type 2 diabetes is a chronic disease that can cause blood sugar (glucose) to be higher than normal.
 Many people do not feel symptoms with type 2 diabetes.
-However, there are some common symptoms that it is important to be aware of.
+However, common symptoms do exist and being able to recognize them is important.
 Most symptoms of type 2 diabetes occur when blood sugar levels are abnormally high.

 The most common symptoms of type 2 diabetes include: